 Unit 12: Professional Practice 3

-Stage 3 brings together your skills, concepts and knowledge into more integrated design projects.
-This stage offers you the opportunity to merge your previous experience.
-You will explore in-depth, potential directions for your future career through a self-directed project and written dissertation.
+Stage 3 brings together your skills, concepts and knowledge into critically-engaged, integrated design projects that synthesise social, cultural, ecological and environmentally sustainable strategies.
+This stage offers you the opportunity to contemplate on your previous experience, develop professional skills, and explore potential directions for your future career through a self-directed project and written dissertation.

 Mode of study